wmtford/HHplusMET/README.md

 - `writeCutflow.py`: Creates a txt file with Latex-style output used in the auxiliary material for the cutflow table.
 Can also be modified to write out the more-detailed cutflow.
 You need to first run `cutflowFromNtuples.cc` for this to work, but it's setup to use ones I've already ran.
 - `ABCD.C`: The main plotting script for the boosted part of the analysis, making a lot of the plots and tables in the paper, AN, and the auxilary materials.
-It is currently setup to only run the plots in the paper.
+It is currently setup to only run the plots in the paper and in the auxiliary materials (no tables, nor AN plots).
-There are bools at the top that you can change to run other plots.